rakkyo150/BeatSaber-SaberTailor/readme.md

 ## Settings

-Adjust the different settings in-game from the "Settings" menu.
+Adjust the different settings in-game from the "Mod Settings" menu.

 You can also adjust your settings manually in `\Beat Saber\UserData\SaberTailor.json` (The game will have to be restarted) The default values are below: